Bison Dele: Personal life

-Disappearance in the South Pacific
+Disappearance

-On July 6, 2002, Dele and his girlfriend, Serena Karlan, along with skipper Bertrand Saldo, sailed from Tahiti on Dele's catamaran, the Hukuna Matata.
-Dele's brother, Miles Dabord (born Kevin Williams), was the only person involved in the voyage who was seen or heard from after July 8, 2002, when the last of three satellite phone calls from the voyage was made.
+On July 6, 2002, Dele sailed from Tahiti on his catamaran, the Hukuna Matata (a misspelling of the Swahili phrase hakuna matata).
+He was joined by his girlfriend, Serena Karlan, his brother, Miles Dabord (born Kevin Williams), and skipper Bertrand Saldo.
+Dabord was the only person involved in the voyage who was seen or heard from after July 8, 2002, when the last of four satellite phone calls from the voyage was made.
 Dele and Karlan had previously kept regular contact with their banks and family members.
 On July 20, Dabord brought the boat into Tahiti; he was alone aboard the vessel.

 On September 6, 2002, police used a sting operation organized by Dele's family and friends to detain Dabord in Phoenix.
-Dabord had forged Dele's signature in order to buy US$152,000 worth of gold under his brother's name, using Dele's passport as identification.
+Dabord had forged Dele's signature in order to open mailboxes in his name, and to buy US$152,000 worth of gold under his brother's name, using Dele's passport as identification.
 Mexican police later found that Dabord had been staying at a hotel in Tijuana, Mexico.
 Two days before, the Hukuna Matata, which had been registered in Tahiti under another name, was found off the coast of Tahiti with its name plate removed and some possible bullet holes patched.
 About the same time, Dabord phoned his mother, Patricia Phillips, telling her that he would never hurt Dele and that he could not survive in prison.

-The FBI and French authorities became involved in the investigation, and concluded that Dele, Karlan and Saldo were probably murdered and then thrown overboard, by Dabord.
+The FBI and French authorities became involved in the investigation, found that Dabord bought about $200 of weights and was suspected of using them to weigh down the bodies, and concluded that Dele, Karlan and Saldo were probably murdered and then thrown overboard by Dabord, the weights along with other evidence suggesting that Dabord had planned the murders.
 Given that the bodies were likely dumped in the middle of the Pacific Ocean, it would be highly unlikely that the three would ever be found.